nebulaeonline/Isaac64cs/README.md

 there.

-You can also Reseed() the RNG from ground zero at any time, and the Reseed() method comes in the same varieties as the constructors.
+You can also Reseed() the RNG from ground zero at any time, and the Reseed() methods come in the same varieties as the constructors.

 I have not gone hog wild with managing the rng data.
 If you pull a smaller data type than 64-bits (8 bytes), the remaining pieces are banked and saved